dougmoscrop/serverless-plugin-log-subscription/README.md

 `destinationArn` (required) - the arn of the CloudWatch Destination (you create this resource yourself)

+`roleArn` (optional) - the arn of the IAM role granting logs permission to put to Destination (you create this resource yourself)

 `filterPattern` (optional) if specified, it will only forward logs matching this pattern.
 You can do simple token matching, or JSON matching (e.g. `{ $.level >= 30 }` to match a bunyan level)

 ### Examples